cnorick/curse-of-strahd-notes/Misc/Congratulations, You're Dead.md

 In the mean time, read over this page, but don't tell the other players what you've seen here (they'll see it soon enough, themselves).

-Character death is really not any fun
+Full character death is never any fun in a D&D campaign, so to soften the blow, I want to give you a few options.
+Read all these over, and take